 Academic proficiency of 8th grade students.
 As indicated in Figure 4, less than half of 8th grade students scored at or above the proficiency level in math, reading, or science.
-However, performance is above the regional and national benchmarks in science.
+However, performance approximates or exceeds the regional and national benchmarks.